-For the best estimate of your out-of-pocket costs, you can contact your insurance company.
+For the best estimate of your out-of-pocket costs, contact your insurance company.

 If you don’t have health insurance, or are underinsured, you may qualify for financial assistance.
-You can speak with our patient financial advocates to learn more about our financial assistance program and other subsidized health insurance programs here.
+You can speak with our patient financial advocates to learn more about our financial assistance program and other subsidized health insurance programs.

 Mount Sinai Morningside & Mount Sinai West

 You may have additional concerns about how the chargemaster works.
 Below, we list some of the most common questions and their answers.

 The chargemaster is a list of gross charges for the services provided by the hospital.
 It includes medical procedures, lab tests, supplies, medications, and other goods and services.
 The chargemaster provides the gross prices, which are often higher than the price you will pay.